Pedagogical Content Preparation: The Math 75XP Seminar

 In our main menu, go to "Apply" and choose "Online Applications" from the drop down menu.
 In "Online Applications" page, select link for the quarter and course of interest.

 Note that you will need to provide proof of negative TB status prior to visiting a school in person (read more about TB requirements).
-Currently, this requirement does not apply since all school visits are online due to COVID.
+Weekly Covid testing and/or proof of Covid vaccination may be required.

 You must be in good academic standing to enroll in a course as pass/ no pass - see UCLA Academic Regulations.